gamesbook/protograf/docs/source/terminology.rst

 available; its better to refer to their specific descriptions to understand exactly how these can used.

+This section is meant to be complementary to the concepts, terms and ideas for :doc:`protograf <index>` discussed in :doc:`Basic Concepts <basic_concepts>`.

 .. _table-of-contents-terms:

 - `protograf Jargon`_